cdjg35/Blog/README.md

 - `social_links`: The social icon links that are shown in the sidebar
 - `sharing_links`: The social sharing buttons that are shown at the bottom of blog posts

+Also this is hosted on github at `\Blog` so added in a number of prepend: site.baseurl into the various navigation links.
+This is defined in the `_config.yml` file.
+Thanks to [Parker](https://byparker.com/blog/2014/clearing-up-confusion-around-baseurl/) for pointing out the right place to look.

 All navigations can be edited using the `_config.yml` file.
 To see example usage either look for the `Site navigation` comment within the `/_config.yml` file or see [the nav-share.html include](#nav-sharehtml).

 If there are no items for the `navigation_header` or `navigation_footer`, they will fallback to a list of pages within the site.
 The `social_navigation` properties should either be one that is already in the list (so `Twitter` or `Facebook`) or simply `link`, this is so an icon can be set for the link.